rylincoln/developer.fulcrumapp.com/_data-events/reference/setchoices.md

 layout: default
 section: data_events
 title: "SETCHOICES"
-description: "Set the available choices for a choice field."
+description: "Set the available choices for a choice field"
 category: section
 permalink: /data-events/reference/setchoices/
 ---

+### Description

+The SETCHOICES function allows for dynamic modification of the choice options on choice fields.
+For example, if you want to limit or completely replace the pick list options depending on other data scenarios on the form, you can use SETCHOICES to modify the options.
+Depending on what's required, it might be easier to use [SETCHOICEFILTER](/data-events/reference/setchoicefilter/), which is a similar function except it doesn't completely redefine the choices, it only applies a filter to them.

 ### Parameters